MicrosoftDocs/OfficeDocs-SharePoint/migration/introducing-the-sharepoint-migration-tool.md

 # Overview of the SharePoint Migration Tool (SPMT)

+The SharePoint Migraiton Tool (SPMT) is a free and easy to use migration solution to help you migrate content from on-premises SharePoint sites to Microsoft 365.

-You can use the SharePoint Migration Tool (SPMT) for migrations ranging from a small set of files to enterprise scale.
-It lets you to move your information to the cloud and take advantage of the latest collaboration, intelligence, and security solutions in Microsoft 365.
+Migrate your SharePoint Server sites and content to take advantage of the latest collaboration, intelligence, and security solutions in Microsoft 365.
+The modern experience features in Microsoft SharePoint are designed to be compelling, flexible, and more performant.

-SPMT supports migration to SharePoint, OneDrive, and Teams from:
+Migrate your:

 - SharePoint Server 2010, 2013, and 2016
 - SharePoint Foundation 2010 and 2013
-- Network and local file shares

->[!Tip]
->Learn how to migrate file shares by using [Migration Manager](mm-get-started.md).

 ## Current and pre-release versions